-- Only Grade 5 HS students can have a personal laptop at school. - Students may only visit approved internet sites.
+- Students may only visit approved internet sites.
 The school will collect and examine any device that is being used inappropriately, suspected of causing problems, or is the source of an attack or virus infection. - Student laptops may be used during class time only, with a teacher's permission. - Student laptops and all other personal devices (iPhones, iPads, Tablets) are not permitted in the hallways, lunchroom, outside at recess or in the Pre/Post Care programs. - Students are not permitted to record, transmit or post photographic images/videos of any person on public and/or media sites.
-Doing so is a violation of the law and will result in serious consequences.

-- Students are not allowed to use personal email accounts or send personal emails while at school. (this includes communication with parents.
+Doing so is a violation of the law and will result in serious consequences. - Students are not allowed to use personal email accounts or send personal emails while at school. (this includes communication with parents.
 Parent communication should come directly to the office.) - Students are to refrain from using obscene, profane, lewd, vulgar, rude, inflammatory, threatening or disrespectful language in public or private documents or messages.